 Lots of my friends have kids going to college for the first time this year.
 Most parents are sad, anxious and excited all at once.
 As most moms know, planning for your kid’s big move to college can be an emotional and stressful time for both parent and child.
 This is especially true when preparing your finances to pay for tuition, college housing, books and food.
+To help you out, here are a few tips to consider when planning for college move in day as well a printable college move in checklist.

-Preparing For the Big Move To College: Tips For Affordable College Housing
+Tips For College Housing

 Compare housing costs

+At many colleges, freshmen are required to live in campus dorm rooms.
+Often, many will choose to move off campus sometime between sophomore and senior year of college.
+With so many options for today’s students, deciding between dorm-life and apartment living can be a toughie!
 When you’re researching housing, you may hear all sorts of information about how cost-effective off-campus living is.
 However, many people are unaware of the hidden costs, such as food, utilities and gas, associated with living in an apartment and can sometimes end up spending just as much or more as compared to living on-campus.

 Look for included utilities

+The fact that utilities are included when it comes to dorm life makes paying bills and planning expenses much easier.
 If you do decide that an off-campus house or apartment is the best route for your child, try searching for apartments that include utilities in the rent.
 This allows you or your child to account for how much money is left for other expenses rather than waiting for an electric or water bill to arrive.
 Not to mention, this can save money during the summer or winter months when utility bills tend to be the highest.

 Roommates are a great option